AliciaMMorgan/cross-industry-pm-playbook/README.md

 According to Deloitte’s Business Chemistry®, I am a primary Driver and secondary Guardian.
 This unique pairing shapes how I lead transformation across traditional and emerging environments:

-- 🚗 As a **Driver**, I’m strategic, outcome-oriented, and energized by complex challenges.
-I cut through ambiguity to deliver results.
+- 🚗 As a **Driver**, I’m structured, outcome-oriented, and energized by complex service.
+I cut through ambiguity and deliver results.
+I also bring a unique, empathic leadership style, allowing me to lead with both engineering precision and emotional intelligence—ideal for bridging innovation with accountability.
 - 🛡️ As a **Guardian**, I value precision, risk awareness, and structure—essential traits for navigating regulated, high-stakes, or legacy systems.

 🔄 In contrast, Pioneers thrive on brainstorming and rapid ideation, while Integrators focus on team cohesion and emotional insight.
 I collaborate effectively with both—bringing structure to vision, and momentum to consensus.